kevinlin/Deckset-presentations/Code to Cloud Native/Code to Cloud Native.md

 ---

 # What need to done for Docker that is deployable
-1. Build the docker image
+1. Run the Docker command to build the image
-1. Run security scan on the image for CVE
+1. Security scan on the image for CVE
-1. Publish to a docker registry
+1. Publish to a docker registry, i.e.
   - Dockerhub
   - AWS ECR
   - etc

+^ Kevin: How do I make sure these steps are run every time correctly?

 ---

-# Where a Continuous Integration (CI) platform comes in
+# Continuous Integration (CI) platform comes to rescue
 - Jenkins / CloudBees (for on-prem environment, most)
 - GitHub Actions
 - Bitbucket Pipeline